 The implications for the managerial steps are more complicated.
 Based on our observations, we know that the managerial tasks constrain the ability of the organization when prices need to change more frequently.
 A pricing expert with many years of experience at this company stated how costly they found the pricing season, and that they would not consider changing prices more often because of these costs.
-Over the course of our study, we encountered a retired pricing manager who worked at the company during the mid-70s.
+Over the course of our study, we encountered a retired pricing manager who worked at the company during the mid-1970s.
 He explained that they found it difficult, given their existing price change system, to change prices more frequently during those inflationary years.
 Although there was some urgency to change prices more frequently, according to the manager, "There was also a period of some rapid inflation back in the Carter years where we would barely get a price sheet printed and you would have to start working on another one, every 6 months or so."
-Given the description from that manager and other scattered throughout the year.
+Given the description from that manager and other information we gathered, we can speculate that most of the managerial steps required for price change decisions-information gathering, decision-making, and internal communication-need to be repeated if the price change process is undertaken twice a year instead of once a year (though it is possible that some of the managerial steps can be reduced or eliminated).
+Given the constraints on managerial time, their existing system could not accommodate the frequency of change required in those inflationary times.
+Only with a major change in the price change process and the related organizational structures could they have changed prices more frequently.
+Indeed, the costs could more than double.